 Six things to do before you start your yoga teacher training

 You’ve booked your first yoga teacher training course and you’re raring to go.
 You want to be your best yogi self when you step through the doors of the yoga school for the first time, but you’re not quite sure what to expect.
-Take our ten-step advice and prepare your mind, body and soul for the experience that will change your life…
+Take our six-step advice and prepare your mind, body and soul for the experience that will change your life…

 1. Give yourself a break from practice.

-This may sound counterintuitive, but the training is intensive, both physically and emotionally, and you need to be fully rested before you begin.
+This may sound counterintuitive, but the yoga teacher training is intensive, both physically and emotionally, and you need to be fully rested before you begin.
 Yoga is a long-term game – you’re not suddenly going to be able to do a complex pose in the weeks before training if your body hasn’t made it available to you yet.
 Pushing yourself too hard might result in injury, and in any case, one of the first lessons you’re going to learn is that yoga isn’t just about asanas.
-When I booked on my 200-hr YTT at Sampoorna – Yoga Teacher Training School in India, I was doing a strong drop-in yoga class there every day, because my decision to do the course was a last-minute one.
+When I booked on my 200-hr yoga teacher training at Sampoorna – Yoga Teacher Training School in India, I was doing a strong drop-in yoga class there every day, because my decision to do the course was a last-minute one.
 As a result of pushing myself too hard, I was nursing a shoulder injury throughout the course.
 I wish I’d had the foreknowledge to have rested in that few weeks before so let my mistake be a lesson to you all!

 2. Read as much as you can around the subject.